 Dave Davies' girlfriend backed them up, saying it didn't make her want to "drop her knickers."
 The Kinks' record company had no interest in letting them re-record the song, but due to a technicality in their contract, The Kinks were able to withhold the song until they could do it again.
 At the second session, Dave Davies slashed his amp and Talmy produced it to get the desired live sound.
 This is the version that was released.

 Talmy thought the first version was good, and that it also would have been a hit if it was released.
 This first version was slower and had more of a blues sound.

-The Kinks didn't have a drummer when they first recorded this, so producer Shel Talmy brought in a session musician named Bobby Graham to play.
+The Kinks didn't have a drummer when they first recorded the song, so producer Shel Talmy brought in a session musician named Bobby Graham to play.
 When they recorded this the second time, Mick Avory had joined the band as their drummer, but Talmy didn't trust him and made him play tambourine while Graham played drums.
 One other session musician was used - Arthur Greenslade played piano.

 Just before Dave Davies started his guitar solo at the second recording session, his brother yelled to encourage him.
 Dave got a little confused, but they had only three hours of studio time so he kept playing.
 He pulled off the solo despite the distraction.

 The first line was originally "You, you really got me going."
 Ray Davies changed it to "Girl, you really got me going" at the suggestion of one of their advisers.
 The idea was to appeal to the teenage girls in their audience.